rodrigorosalesa/Tennis-Big-Three/README.md

 <br>

 ## Q4: WHO PERFORMS BETTER UNDER PREASURE?
-In tennis, pressure points are moments in a match when the outcome could significantly impact the outcome of the match.
-These moments often arise in critical situations, such as break points, set points, or match points.
+In tennis, pressure points are very important as they could significantly impact the outcome of the match.
+These points often arise in critical situations, such as break points, set points, or match points.

 On the following graph we can observe three important statistics, break points saved ratio at serving, break points conversion ratio at return, and preassure points won ratio, which is an average of the previous two; this last one is the best representation on how good a player when stakes are higher.